 Public safety is of paramount importance to the City of Powell, and the Powell Police Department continually strives to sustain the well being of the community.

-The Powell Police Department has been an accredited police agency through the Commission on Accreditation for Law Enforcement Agencies, Inc., since 2002.
-In 2013, the Police Department went through the Gold Standard assessment and was awarded Advanced Accreditation with Excellence.
+The Powell Police Department has been an accredited police agency through the Commission on Accreditation for Law Enforcement Agencies, Inc., (CALEA) since 2002.
+In 2016, the Police Department went through the Gold Standard assessment and was awarded Advanced Accreditation with Excellence.

 The Chief of Police and the Deputy Chief make up the Administrative Division of the Police Department.
 The Operations Division is composed of three sections: Patrol, Investigations and Records.

-As the backbone of the agency, the Patrol section employs three sergeants and 10 police officers, all responsibly allocated through two city districts to best serve the citizens of Powell.
+As the backbone of the agency, the Patrol section employs three sergeants and 10 police officers allocated through two city districts to best serve the citizens of Powell.
 Their responsibilities include:

 All officers receive specialized training in the following: